sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_User.md

 Internal server error.
 ***

-## `Get Users' Invitation Status`
+## `Get users' invitation status`

 Get invitation statuses for multiple users.
-Optionally
-            restrict it only to users of a specific invitation status.
-            The User status can be: InvitationAccepted (0),  NoInvitation (1), InvitationNotSent (2), InvitationSent (3), InvitationExpired (4).
+Optionally restrict it only to users of a specific invitation status.
+The user status can be: InvitationAccepted (0),  NoInvitation (1), InvitationNotSent (2), InvitationSent (3), InvitationExpired (4).

 ### Request